creativekinetix/grunt-pkgrev/README.md

 ## Roadmap

-### 0.2.0
+### 1.4.0
-- Specify where to grab version/revision number
+- Specify `file` and/or `field` to use for version/revision number.
-- Specify target directory (non-destructive)

 ## Release History
+2014-03-07: 1.3.7 - Initial Release (Just because I forgot to reset the version number after testing).

-0.1.0 - Contribute, Comment, Fork, Enjoy!
+Contribute, Comment, Fork, Enjoy!